Prosperity (pdf tract)

 Many of the same kinds of doctrinal problems that existed in first-century Christianity exist in our present day!
 A very serious one centers around the relationship of godliness to material prosperity for the Christian and his faith.

 Popular teachers are saying that since we are Christians we should not be denied material prosperity, since it is part of our redemptive rights.
+Joseph Prince online declares things like that.
 Such teachers advocate the pursuit of the material and even gauge our faith level by our material possessions.
 (The world gauges success by our material possessions as well!)
 In other words, these "word" teachers say that one's "Volkswagen faith" is not as developed or pleasing to God as another's "Cadillac faith."
 (I personally heard this taught over the radio!)

 Nearly 1930 years ago, Paul wrote pastor-teacher Timothy with regard to this very subject -- the Christian and material possessions:...men of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.
 But godliness with contentment is great gain.
 For we brought nothing into the world, and we can take nothing out of it.
 But if we have food and clothing, we will be content with that.
 People who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge men into ruin and destruction.For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.
 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 (1 Tim 6:5-11)

 This is a clear refutation to the popular, ear-tickling "Prosperity Message," and therefore, a very important passage for our day, as it was in Timothy's.
 Please note the following three observations from that passage: